Possums, also known as opossums, are small animals found mainly in the eastern US states.

 Signs Of An Opossum Attack

-Since possum are mainly nocturnal, you are unlikely to catch them in the act, but below are some clues to help you identify the culprit:
+Since possums is mainly nocturnal, you are unlikely to catch them in the act, but below are some clues to help you identify the culprit:

 - The absolute giveaway is the footprints.
 There is no mistaking the human look to their feet with opposable thumbs on the hind feet.